-The flow at the South Australian border is approximately 41 GL/day and will increase to around 45 GL/day during the coming week.
-Due to recent rainfall events across Victoria and News South Wales the flow to South Australia is expected to increase to around 50 GL/day in mid-October and possibly up to 60 GL/day in late October or early November.
-The flow to South Australia comprises the normal October Entitlement Flow of 5.5 GL/day and unregulated flow.
+The flow at the South Australian border is approximately 49 GL/day and will increase to around 55 GL/day during the coming week.
+Due to recent rainfall events and flooding across Victoria and News South Wales the flow to South Australia is expected to increase to around 60 GL/day in late October and continue to increase into November and early December.
+Based on very preliminary estimates, the flow may peak between 70 to 80 GL/day in early December.
+The actual peak flow will be highly dependent on inflows and floodplain consumption upstream of South Australia